This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 It’s quite touristy but the grotto’s much-photographed opening onto the Atlantic ocean is reminiscent of a map of Africa and it’s worth a selfie… And of course, because this is Tangier, the place was used as a brothel in past times…

 The Caves of Hercules should be included in Tangier tours and I recommend a leisurely drive back along the dramatic coast, the sun glistening on the ocean…

 Tangier is a great place to start your journey through Morocco.
 Indeed, I’m really pleased we started our journey there.
 Most people go through Marrakech first as it is the most obvious tourist destination.
 However, if you have been travelling through southern Europe, you will appreciate the European connection of Tangier.
 Entering Morocco through Tangier is a bit like easing yourself into the country… Tangier is also a great starting point to start exploring the North of Morocco.
 After a few days in this great city, we hired a car and drove to Tetouan and Chefchaouen.
 Tangier should definitely be a reason to visit Morocco…

-I loved my time in Tangier, I found it easy going and quieter than other places such as Marrakech or Fès.
+I found Tangier travel easy-going and it’s quieter than other places such as Marrakech or Fès.
 Interestingly, a lot of people speak Spanish rather than French, which was a new challenge for me.
 Considering Spain still has some enclaves and islands in Morocco, this is not so surprising.